 Jean-Baptiste’s tactic only works if he embodies something like human nature in his confessions.
 He can’t transition from judging himself to judging others unless he is like others.
 The reader can only infer this from their own reading, to the degree that they feel resigned to the protagonist’s psychology.
 His fall — which might be our fall— is from the profound indifference that enables deep joy; he is obliged to share life with others, and this prevents him from attaining joy and holding onto it.
 Camus replies that Nietzsche’s isolated, resentment-less mountain is the artistic, philosophical equivalent of the Bible’s Garden of Eden, and, as such, is the height from which we fall.

 The fall, then, occurs between two kinds of indifference.
 The first and preferred is the Nietzschean indifference that allows a person to cultivate their powers.
 In this light, Albert Camus’ The Stranger is tender, confused representation of such indifferent individualism.
 The Fall, on the other hand, reflects the passive, petty indifference that mires the social world.
-The grand contribution of Albert Camus’ The Fall might be that it pronounces the impossibility of living without indifference, while also revealing the difficulty of a profoundly liberating indifference.
+The grand contribution of Albert Camus’ The Fall might be that it pronounces the impossibility of living without indifference, while also revealing that the liberation of real-world indifference is always short-lived.

 Works Cited/ Further Reading